As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 For longer-term zinfandel storage, you will want to store bottles laying down if your bottle has a cork.
 If you’re planning on drinking your wine in the near future or even the mid-to-near future, or if the bottles have alternative closures such as screw caps, glass, or plastic closures, then it is not necessary to store a wine bottle on its side.

-For a complete review of when to store wine bottles horizontally and vertically, please check out this helpful article I wrote.
+TIP: For a complete review of when to store wine bottles horizontally and vertically, check out this article.
+Have you ever wondered why and when unopened wine could go bad?
+Find out everything you need to know here.

 Light, and especially sunlight, pose a problem for long-term wine storage.
 The UV rays of the sun degrade and prematurely age wine.